 How Our TMJ Treatment Works

 At our office, we focus on correcting the upper cervical spine in order to restore proper function to the muscles of the jaw and facial region.
 The first step in our TMJ treatment program is to identify whether you are suffering from a misalignment in the upper cervical spine.
-To do so, our expert chiropractors, Dr. Hoefer and Dr. Marsh, will examine your upper cervical spine using digital X-rays and cone-beam computed tomography scans.
+To do so, our expert chiropractor, Dr. Hoefer, will examine your upper cervical spine using digital X-rays and cone-beam computed tomography scans.

 If you’re looking for a natural treatment method for alleviating TMJ disorders, we can help!
-Dr. Hoefer and Dr. Marsh service patients in Orange County, including Anaheim, Rancho Santa Margarita, Dana Point, San Clemente, Costa Mesa, Huntington Beach, Irvine, Laguna Niguel, Mission Viejo, Newport Beach, and Santa Ana.
+Dr. Hoefer services patients in Orange County, including Anaheim, Rancho Santa Margarita, Dana Point, San Clemente, Costa Mesa, Huntington Beach, Irvine, Laguna Niguel, Mission Viejo, Newport Beach, and Santa Ana.